 There are large amounts of unexploded ordnance (UXO) in Laos left over from the Indochina War.
-UXO caused approximately 25 casualties in 2019.
-UXO is found in some parts of Savannakhet, Xieng Khouang, Saravane, Khammouane, Sekong, Champassak, Houaphan, Attapeu, Luang Prabang, and Vientiane provinces.
-In particular, UXO is found along Route 7 (from Route 13 to the Vietnam border), Route 9 (Savannakhet to the Vietnam border), and Route 20 (Pakse to Saravane).
-Never pick up unknown metal objects and avoid traveling off of well-used roads, tracks, and paths.
+UXO is found in some parts of Savannakhet, Xieng Khouang, Salavan, Khammouane, Sekong, Champassak, Houaphan, Attapeu, Luang Prabang, and Vientiane provinces.
+In particular, UXO is found along Route 7 (from Route 13 to the Vietnam border), Route 9 (Savannakhet to the Vietnam border), and Route 20 (Pakse to Salavan).
+Never pick up unknown metal objects and avoid traveling off well-used roads, tracks, and paths.

 Exercise caution in remote areas along the border with Burma.
 Bandits, drug traffickers, and other people pursuing illegal activities operate in these border areas.

 Find information on Travel Advisories on our website.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
 Report crimes to police in the place where the incident took place.
 You may also contact the Tourist Police at 021-251-128.
 Tourist Police generally speak English.
 Contact the U.S. Embassy at 856-21-48-7000; after hours call 856-21-48-7600.
 Remember that local authorities are responsible for investigating and prosecuting the crime.